yudintsevegor/msuAlgorithms/README.md

 # msuAlgorithms

-Some tasks from course "Non-numerical programming algorithms", which realised using Perl(tasks: 1 to 3) and Golan(tasks: 4 to ...) and matlab(for plotting).
+Some tasks from course "Non-numerical programming algorithms", which realised using Perl(tasks: 1 to 3) and Golang(tasks: 4 to ...) and matlab(for plotting).

 Structure
 ===========